 - Is there no enhancement area on any of the maps?
 (MIG) We only have a bit of enhancement area in Woodlake.
 We are currently working on redefining the management types and definitions.
 (MIG) We are tweaking the category titles and verbiage. - There are all sorts of social trails in River Bend Park.
-There are trails that have been would like to see these social trails emphasized.
+There are trails that have been created by hikers, cyclists, and off-road bikers.
+It is a very scarred landscape, which is sad because that area could be a very productive landscape, particularly for mature trees.
+I would like to see these social trails emphasized.
 I do not know if enforcement is necessary, or if education would suffice.
 The area needs to be converted to natural conditions.